cryptpad/cryptpad-api-examples/README.md

     * "en" for English, "fr" for French, etc.
   * `config.editorConfig.user`: object - **optional**
     * `user.name`: string - Username
-    * `user.jwt`: string - **optional** - A JWT signed by the external platform proving the identity of the user.
-It will be returned with the `events.onUserlistChange` event.
 * `config.autosave`: number
   * Number of seconds of inactivity before triggering an autosave of the content
   * Only one use will trigger the save during a collaborative session